 Sherbet vs Sorbet

-Sherbet and Sorbet often confused by a number of people to be the same since they are both frozen desserts.
-They thought that Sorbet is just an English word for the Arabic word Sherbet.
-But the fact is that there’s a big difference between these two desserts.
+Sherbet and Sorbet are often confused by a number of people to be the same since they are both frozen desserts.
+It is often assumed that Sorbet is the English word for the Arabic word Sherbet.
+However, the fact is that there is a big difference between these two desserts, sherbet and sorbet.

-Sherbet indeed came from Arab word sharbat which means drink and is considered before as a food for the elite families in the Middle East.
-It is a dairy-based frozen dessert and contains milk and sometimes eggs which makes it creamy in consistency just like that of an ice cream.
+Sherbet is derived from the Arab word sharbat which means drink and has been considered as a beverage of the elite families in the Middle East.
+It is a dairy-based frozen dessert that sometimes contains eggs which make it creamy in consistency just like that of an ice cream.
 In some countries, garnishes like cherries and rose petals are included in a serving of Sherbet.

-1. Sherbet is a dairy-based frozen dessert; Sorbet base is fruit juices or fruit purees.
+• Sherbet is a dairy-based frozen dessert.
+The base of sorbet is fruit juices, water or fruit purees.

 • Sherbet is widely served in Middle East homes as a sign of hospitality while Sorbet is popularly served in Europe as a summer refresher.

 • Sherbet contains sugar and fats due to its dairy ingredients whereas Sorbet contains no dairy products thus making it more suitable for the vast number of health-conscious individuals.